ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 }, ...);
 ```

-The last part to making this work, is to open the SQL Server firewall for incoming traffic.
+The last part to make this work, is to open the SQL Server firewall for incoming traffic.
 In this case, you will configure it to allow traffic from all Azure based IP addresses.
 For this, you need to create an `azure.sql.FirewallRule` instance.
-It requires you to set 4 properties
+It requires you to set 5 properties

 * logical name - "AllowAllWindowsAzureIps"
 * `firewallRuleName` - "AllowAllWindowsAzureIps" (to skip Pulumi's auto-naming)